shivanandham/pregnancy-assistant/README.md

 npm run dev
 ```

-3. Deploy to Railway:
+3. Deploy to DigitalOcean:
-   - Follow instructions in `RAILWAY_DEPLOYMENT.md`
+   - Follow instructions in `DIGITALOCEAN_DEPLOYMENT.md`
-   - Set environment variables in Railway dashboard
+   - Use the automated deployment script
-   - Deploy from GitHub
+   - Configure environment variables on the server

 ### Flutter App Setup